Lorr-etta/fitness-tracker-alx/figure8-fitness/README.md

 - Newly created content section showcasing the core features of the landing page.
 - Fully responsive and styled consistently with the hero and navbar.

+### Feature Section
+- Highlights the unique features of Figure 8 Fitness.
+- Clean card-based layout for clarity.
+- Responsive design for both desktop and mobile screens.

 ### Styling
 - Tailwind CSS for utility-first styling.
 - Custom CSS for animations, hero overlay, navbar shadows, and responsive behavior.